Stuartlab-UCSC/hexmap-view/www/public/help/_sources/menus.rst.txt

 * change the background to white or black
 * change the default colormap for any attributes
-* attach your own label to anywhere on the map
+* place your own nodes to a map

-.. * adding your own nodes to the map TBD
+.. * attach your own label to anywhere on the map

+Place new Nodes
+^^^^^^^^^^^^^^^

+Select this option to add your own nodes to the map.
+If this option is greyed out then this map does not have all of the required data to place new nodes.
+A window will appear for you to upload a file that contains your new nodes with features that match the ones in the map.

+After the upload is complete and the data are used to compute the placement, the nodes will appear on your map.
+Also an email will be sent indicating the computations are complete with the URL to view the map with the new nodes.
+This is helpful if the computations take a long time.

+Two new attributes will be returned for each node.
+One will contain the list of nearest neighbors and the other will contain the similarity values of those neighbors.

+Note that at least 50% of the features provided must match those in the map or an error will be returned.

+.. _selectingNodes:

 Selecting Nodes
 ---------------